Dr. Paul Stuart Wichansky

 This may be the triumph of the human spirit.

-For 44 years, since age 10, I have shared my story with over one million youth, parents, and educators nationwide as well as professionals in the advocacy, educational, financial, pharmaceutical, and public service sectors.
-For 17 years, our NJ State Police has invited me to speak on leadership and resilience with New Jersey high-school seniors participating in Trooper Youth Week.
+For 45 years, since age 10, I have shared my story with over one million youth, parents, and educators nationwide as well as professionals in the advocacy, educational, financial, pharmaceutical, and public service sectors.
+For 18 years, our NJ State Police has invited me to inspire high-school seniors during Trooper Youth Week.

 As an author, my memoir "Yes I Can!" helps teens, parents, and special needs kids overcome self-doubt and face adversity with tenacity and resilience.
 After all, I am a former special needs student myself!
 Consider this book a roadmap that helps readers find the confidence to achieve beyond what others believed they can do.